John O'Mahony: Later years

 He devoted the last years of his life to literary pursuits, but suffered from ill health struggled to secure the bare means for subsistence.
 When his poverty was discovered, he declined to receive assistance.
-He died in New York City in 1877 and his remains were taken to Ireland and interred with the honors of a public funeral in Glasnevin Cemetery in Dublin.
+He died in New York City in 1877 and his remains were taken to Ireland aboard the Dakota and interred with the honors of a public funeral in Glasnevin Cemetery in Dublin.

-Posthumous Legacy
+Posthumous legacy

 Given his links with Irish republicanism and the GAA a club in Dundalk was named after him called Sean O'Mahony's GFC.
 They play in black and amber and in men's and ladies teams.
 Apparently the source of the club's name has caused some controversy but its actual source is the first Principal of the Old Point Road Primary School, across the road from the present pitch.
 (Sourced by members of the Principal's family).